Bo Horvat Game Preview: Islanders vs. Flyers

 Horvat Stats vs. the Flyers

-- The Flyers have conceded 52 goals in total (2.9 per game), which ranks 12th in the league in goals allowed.
+- On defense, the Flyers are conceding 58 total goals (2.9 per game) which ranks 13th in the league.

 |2023-2024 Season